Table of Contents

 Manual Connection troubleshooting

 To resolve issues related to Spectrum packet loss, you can also perform various manual tests and troubleshooting techniques.
-So what you need to do is first identify the network’s packet leakage and troubleshoot accordingly.
+First, identify the network’s packet leakage and troubleshoot accordingly.

-Next, make sure that the ethernet cable is properly plugged into your router, and check if any wires look worn out and might need to be replaced.
+Next, ensure the ethernet cable is properly plugged into your router, and check if any wires look worn out and need to be replaced.

-Further, you can also make sure that the software and hardware updates are in place and restart your router to attain better connectivity in case of overloading.
+Further, you can also ensure that the software and hardware updates are in place and restart your router to attain better connectivity in case of overloading.

 FAQ’s